 Prime Contractor:

 Project ID: Project Name:

 Project Location:

-DBE Liaison Name: Contact Number/Ema ul:
+DBE Liaison Name: Contact Number/Ema il:

 Overall Project DBE Goal: %

 Description of Work / Scopes Anticipated Percent of Expected Subcontract

 Subcontract Amount Contract Execution Dates

 Total

+SWORN to before me this

-SWORN to before me this Printed Name of Prime Contracto
+SWORN to before me this Printed Name of Prime Contractor

+Representative Timed Name of Time Contractor

-Representative Day of, 20 Tintea
+Day of, 20

-(SFAL) I 3v.
+(SFAI) F Rv.

-(SEAL) Notary Signature 1 Prime Contract Representative Signature
+Notary Signature(SEAL) 1 Prime Contract Representative Signature

 Notary Public for Title:

-J Title of R epresentative
+Title of R epresentative

-My commission expires: Date Sign ed:

-My commission expires: SCDOT DBE JOI INT CHECK APP ROVAL F ORM
+My commission expires:SCDOT DBE JOI Date Sign ed: ROVAL F ORM

 Project ID P042942 Page 37

-110/00/110/10/12/12 i ugo J

 Project Number:

 Date:

 DBE Subcontractor Firm:

 Prime Contractor Firm:

 Supplier Firm:

-SCDOT will closely monitor the use of joint checks.
-To receive DBE credit for performing a commercially useful function with respect to obtaining materials and supplies, a DBE must "be responsible for negotiating price, determining quality and quantity, ordering the material and installing (where applicable) and paying for the material itself."
-Only when a DBE meets all of these requirements should credit be counted for the procurement of the items by the DBE.
-Please refer to the attached Procedures for Using Joint Checks under the Disadvantaged Business Program for qualifying conditions.
-If proper procedures are not followed or SCDOT determines that the arrangement results in lack of independence for the DBE involved, no credit for the DBE's participation as it relates to material cost will be counted toward the contract goal requirement.
+SCDOT will closely monitor the use of j function with respect to obtaining mate determining quality and quantity, orderin itself."
+Only when a DBE meets all of the by the DBE.
+Please refer to the attached Program for qualifying conditions.
+If progresults in lack of independence for the D cost will be counted toward the contract general program of the program of th erials and supplies, a DBE must "beg the material and installing (where appears requirements should credit be could be procedures for Using Joint Check per procedures are not followed or SC BE involved, no credit for the DBE's be responsible for negotiating price pplicable) and paying for the material anted for the procurement of the item its under the Disadvantaged Busines DOT determines that the arrangement

-I have read and understand the above information and have attached a copy of the Joint Check Agreement relating to this request.
-I hereby acknowledge that the information provided on this form is true and accurate.
+I have read and understand the above info this request.
+I hereby acknowledge that the

 Authorized DBE Representative

-Signature Title I Date

-Authorized Prime Contractor Representative ;

-Signature Title I Date

-Authorized Material Supplier Representative

 Signature Title Date

+Authorized Prime Contractor Repres sentative

+Signature Title Date

+Authorized Material Supplier Repres sentative

+Signature Title Date

 SCDOT USE ONLY

-Date Received: Director of Construction or Authorized Repre sentative:
+Date Received: Director of Construction or Authorized Representative:

-Note: Do not process this request without a sig

-Approved Denied parties) of the Joint Check Agreement, statement of f history, and any
+Approved Denied request without a signed copy (all Agreement, statement of history, and any

-related policies.

-Comments:
+Comments: I

-Project ID P042942 Page 38 110 10 12 10 1450 20